 To open the Safety Dashboard, follow these steps:

-1. In the sidebar menu on the left, click .
+1. On the sidebar menu on the left, click .
 (If your organization has purchased the add-on service CrashBoxx, you'll see a flyout menu, on which you will also have to click Fleet.)

-The Dashboard screen will appear and display the Fleet tab, unless you were on one of the other tabs previously during this session.
+The Dashboard screen will appear and display the Devices tab, unless you were on one of the other tabs previously during this session.

 2. Click the Safety tab at the top of the screen.